 Let's look at the moderating effect of bank financing on this relationship.
 As for the direct effect of bank funding on sustainable firm growth, the outcome shows a positive relationship (column 1).
-A 10.0% increase in FbI leads to a 7.95% rise in SgR.
-This positive effect could be explained by the fact that bank financing is seen as the financial resources needed for innovation and competitive advantage.
-Indeed, access to external capital allows companies to create new products and improve their operational efficiency, which translates into revenue growth and a better valuation of the company.
-These innovations attract investors and improve market reputation.
-R&D efforts also generate highly skilled jobs, increase labor retention and create knowledge spillovers for the economy.
-Bank finance is essential to overcome the barriers to innovation and promote sustainable growth.

-The analysis of the moderating effect of FbI on this relationship shows that the curvilinear relationship is still present.
-However, its nature has changed from negative to positive.
-This result indicates the existence of a U-shaped relationship between Innov and SgR (column 3).
-Given this result, FbI moderates the correlation between Innov and SgR.
+A 10.0% increase in BfI leads to a 7.95% rise in SgR.
+This positive effect could be explained by the fact that bank financing also contributes to financing innovation, thus providing a competitive advantage.
+Similarly, bank financing enables firms to create new products and improve their operating efficiency.
+As a result, revenues grow, and firms become more valuable.
+These innovations attract investors and enhance the firm's reputation in the market.
+R&D efforts also generate highly skilled jobs, increase workforce retention and create knowledge spinoffs for the economy.
+Bank financing is essential to overcome barriers to innovation and promote sustainable growth.
+On the other hand, the introduction of bank financing of R&D as a moderating factor transforms this relationship into a U-shaped curve, with the new inflection point reduced to 0.369 (versus 0.476 without the moderating effect) (see figure 4).
+This change indicates that bank support alleviates the constraints associated with innovation by reducing risks and costs, while reinforcing the positive effects of Innov on SgR.
+As a result, Arab firms can achieve sustainable growth at higher levels of innovation, thanks to a more efficient use of financial resources devoted to R&D. This explains the positive moderating effect of BfI, i.e., the shift from a positive to a negative relationship between Innov and SgR.
 Hypothesis 2 is therefore accepted.
-The introduction of bank financing for R&D as a moderating factor transforms this relationship into a U-shaped curve, with the new inflection point reduced to 0.369 (compared to 0,476 without the moderating effect).
-This change indicates that financial support from banks alleviates the constraints associated with innovation, by reducing risks and costs, while reinforcing the positive effects of innovation on sustainable growth.
-As a result, firms can achieve sustainable growth even at higher levels of innovation, thanks to a more efficient use of financial resources dedicated to R&D. This explains the shift from a negative to a positive relationship after the inflection point.